gotouerina/ComTools/README.md

 ## Cite
 Cite: Please cite website (https://github.com/gotouerina/ComTools) when you use this pipeline, there is no paper published in this stage.

+## Contruct
+You could write your problems in github issue page, or you could e-mail me at kogoorimasaki@outlook.com